TransBoys/SISTEMA-CATALOGO-FESTAS/documentation/nostr/nostr.md

 - Can I know how many people are following me?

-  - No, but you can get some
+  - No, but you can get some estimates if relays cooperate in an extra-protocol way.

+- What incentive is there for people to run relays?

+  - The question is misleading.
+It assumes that relays are free dumb pipes that exist such that people can move data around through them.
+In this case yes